ACCT 1221: Accounting II

 Learning outcomes

-- Prepare cash flow statements.
+- Prepare cash flow statements using the direct and indirect methods.

 Course topics

-- Module 2: Partnerships
+- Module 4: Partnerships

 - Module 7: The Cash Flow Statement